All Episodes

 However imperfect society may be, we should measure it against the cruelty and deprivation of the actual past, not the harmony and the affluence of an imagined future.

-One of the reasons that people who are so mired in pessimism do so is because they're sitting around thinking how much better it could be.
+One of the reasons that people who are so mired in pessimism do so is because they're sitting around thinking how much better it could be, how much better it will be if, say, Hillary Clinton's elected, rather than looking backward, measuring what happened in the past.

 It's what I try to do in the first hour.

-I don't care what you think of your circumstances today, they're better today than they were five years ago.
+I don't care what you think of your circumstances today.

-They're better today than they were ten years ago, they're better than they were 20 years ago.
+They're better than they were 20 years ago.

 There's a caveat.

-I mean, if I genuinely believe, you know, people talking about the crisis of oil, the price of gasoline, it is what it is.
+I mean, I genuinely believe, you know, people talking about the crisis of oil, the price of gasoline.

 But I'm going to tell you something, folks, if Mrs. Clinton gets elected and she gets a Democrat Congress, then this country faces a tremendous amount of pressure because those people want to rebuild it.

-This is the last gasp of the 60s anti-war generation to grab hold this country to embrace it, put their arms around it, and bend it and shape it and flake it and form it into their image, which is one of socialism.
+This is the last gasp of the 60s anti-war generation to grab hold this country, to embrace it, put their arms around it and bend it and shape it and flake it and form it into their image, which is one of socialism.

-There's no there's no cushy way to put it.
+There's no cushy way to put it.

-Nice to have you with us, sir.
+Nice to have you with us there.

 Hello.

-Hey, Megan is Rush.
+Hey, Megan, it is Rush.

 It's great to talk to you again.